 Having left Zihuatanejo on Monday 26th March 2007, my route took me through the S. Pacific: Marquesas (arrived April 19th) - Rangiroa (Tuamotus) - Tahiti- Moorea - Bora Bora - Niue - Tonga - Fiji - Vanuatu - Cairns (arrived 11th July) - Darwin (left 1st September) to Indonesia (Bali) then across the southern Indian Ocean (Christmas Island - Cocos Keeling - Rodrigues - Mauritius - Reunion), reaching Richards Bay, near Durban (S. Africa), on 16th November 2007.
 I left Cape Town for Namibia in February 2008, then sailed across the S. Atlantic (to St Helena, Fernando de Noronha & on to Trinidad), into the Caribbean, across to Panama & back into the Pacific.
 Delayed by unavoidable repairs in Trinidad and a long wait in Colon to transit the Canal, I was leaving Acapulco around sunset on 18th June 2008 for the short passage to Zihuatanejo..... but we grounded on a beach in surf before first light on 19th June..... just 60mls short of completing my circumnavigation!!

-(Postscript 3rd June 2016: I successfully sailed from Acapulco to Zihuatanejo over that 'incomplete' final leg of my first circumnavigation - so the circumnavigation has now been sailed in full from, and back to, Zihuatanejo.)
+(Postscript 3rd June 2016: I successfully sailed from Acapulco to Zihuatanejo over that final leg of my first solo circumnavigation - so that solo circumnavigation has now been sailed by me in full from, and back to, Zihuatanejo.)